 British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

-My second book, The Moving Body and the English Romantic Imaginary, explores discourses of national identity, gender, and class in British popular writing about dance, dancing, and dancers, from the mid-eighteenth to the mid-nineteenth century (https://www.routledge.com/The-Moving-Body-and-the-English-Romantic-Imaginary/Samuelian/p/book/9780367373559).
-My next research project will examine representations of depression, anxiety, and related disorders in British fiction from the early to mid-nineteenth century.
+My research focuses on representations of the body in a variety of discourses in eighteenth- and nineteenth-century British culture—including fiction, medical discourse, graphic satire, print, and theatrical culture.
+My second book, The Moving Body and the English Romantic Imaginary, explored questions of national identity, gender, and class in British popular writing about dance, dancing, and dancers, from the mid-eighteenth to the mid-nineteenth century (https://www.routledge.com/The-Moving-Body-and-the-English-Romantic-Imaginary/Samuelian/p/book/9780367373559).
+My current book project, tentatively titled “Disorder: Anxiety, Hunger, and the Body in Romantic and Victorian Fictions,” explores how depression, anxiety, and other related disorders register on the body as represented in fiction, in public amusements, and in legal, medical, and quasi-scientific discourse from the late eighteenth to mid-nineteenth century.

 The Moving Body and the English Romantic Imaginary.
 Routledge, 2021.
 Routledge Studies in Romanticism Series.

 Royal Romances: Sex, Scandal, and Monarchy in Print, 1780-1821.
 Palgrave MacMillan, 2010.

 “The Politics of Extraction: Blackwood’s and The Imperial.”
 Romantic Periodicals in the Twenty-first Century: 12 Case Studies from Blackwood’s Edinburgh Magazine.
 Eds.
 Nicholas Mason and Tom Mole.
 Edinburgh UP, October 2020.
 Edinburgh Critical Studies in Romanticism Series.

 “Nationalism, restoration, and Romantic ballet: Thackeray, Taglioni, and the good old (English) plan.”
 Nineteenth-Century Contexts 41.5 (November 2019).